Sergio Reguilón: Return to Tottenham and departure

 Two weeks later, on 17 January 2024, Tottenham loaned Reguilón to fellow Premier League side Brentford until the end of the season.
 In the 2024–25 Premier League season, Reguilón appeared as a substitute for Tottenham regularly.
 However, he was excluded from their 2024–25 UEFA Europa League squad.
 Reguilón won the tournament with the club and was awarded a winners medal with Tottenham on 21 May 2025, despite not being part of the squad for the competition.
 Ten days later, on 31 May, Tottenham announced that Reguilón would leave the club upon the expiration of his contract.

+Inter Miami

+On 15 December 2025, Inter Miami announced that they have signed Reguilón through December 2027, with an option until 2028.

 International career

 Reguilón was selected for the Spain under-21 team for the first time by Luis de la Fuente for the 2019 UEFA European Under-21 Championship qualifiers against Romania and Austria in March 2019.
 He made his debut, and only appearance at under-21 level, against Romania on 21 March.

 He received his first call up to the senior team by Robert Moreno on 4 October 2019, for games against Norway and Sweden.
 Reguilón made his senior international debut on 6 September 2020, starting in Spain's 4–0 win over Ukraine in the 2020–21 UEFA Nations League.